Color mouse information

 A group of several females can usually be kept without any problems

-Keep 1 neutered male with 1 or 3 - 4 females unneutered males should not be kept together (fighting for hierarchy)
+Keep 1 castrated male with 1 or 3 - 4 females, uncastrated males should not be kept together (fighting for the hierarchy)

 Tame and familiarize yourself with the Mouse

-Always read carefully before you decide to take Muizen.
-They are very nice pets that are regularly awake, so that they can also be seen during the day.
+Always read carefully before you decide to get mice.
+They are very nice pets that are awake regularly, so they can also be seen during the day.
 This can be especially fun for children.
 Mice are very friendly and curious.
-They can be shy and quick at first.
-Once the mouse is on the hand, it can balance well thanks to the long tail, the animals move nimbly from one hand to the other or between the fingers.
-This ensures that they are easier to handle in the hands than, for example, Gerbils or Hamsters.
+They can be shy and fast at first.
+Once the mouse is in the hand, it can balance well thanks to the long tail, the animals walk nimbly from one hand to the other or between the fingers.
+This makes them easier to handle in the hands than, for example, Gerbils or Hamsters.

-design of the mouse cage with running wheel for the tame color mouse New residents should be approached calmly, especially at first.
-The animals must first become familiar with their own enclosure, feel safe in it before they dare to approach people.
-Of course there are also daredevils who immediately approach you and are social, but most Mice are a bit shy the first time.
+New residents should be approached calmly, especially during the first few months.
+The animals must first become familiar with their own enclosure and feel safe in it before they dare to approach people.
+Of course, there are also daredevils who immediately walk up to you and are social, but most mice are a bit shy at first.
 Give the animals time and try to make contact calmly by talking to them.
-Handing over some treats often also works well to gain the trust of the animals.
+Giving treats out of hand often works well to gain the animals' trust.

 Tip!
 Mice love spray millet!

-Colored mice are social animals that should be kept together.
+Colored mice are social animals that must be kept together.
 In the wild they live in colonies with often one dominant male.
-The best combination is a group of females, males quickly argue with each other about the ranking.
+The best combination is a group of females, males quickly argue with each other about ranking.
 It is important that the animals are coupled at a young age.
-Newcomers are not easily accepted in old age.
+Newcomers are not easily accepted at an older age.

-Mice need a spacious enclosure of at least 75 x 40 x 40 cm ( LICG ) for two animals.
-For each additional animal, 20% extra ground surface must be calculated.
-A good stay gives the animals the opportunity to display their natural behaviour.
-Mice are very active in the wild, they want to continue to do that in captivity, they don't want to be bored.
-The Mouse needs an extensive stay with lots of play and climbing opportunities.
-The long tail allows Mice to keep their balance very well, making them great climbers.
+Mice need a spacious enclosure of at least 75 x 40 x 40 cm for two animals.
+For each additional animal, 20% additional land area must be calculated.
+A good enclosure gives the animals the opportunity to exhibit their natural behavior.
+Mice are very active in the wild, they would like to continue to do so in captivity, they do not want to get bored.
+The Mouse needs an extensive enclosure with plenty of play and climbing opportunities.
+Thanks to their long tail, mice can keep their balance very well, making them great climbers.

-hamsterscaping info Hamsterscaping is also great fun for Color Mice!
+Hamsterscaping is also great fun for Colored Mice!

-At our home, a good mouse enclosure translates into a spacious enclosure with a lot of challenge and plenty of hiding places.
-A terrarium is the best choice because of its closed nature.
-It is important that a terrarium allows good ventilation, so preferably has two grids (top and bottom).
+In our home, a good mouse enclosure translates into a spacious enclosure with lots of challenge and plenty of hiding places.
+A terrarium is the best choice thanks to its closed nature.
+It is important that a terrarium allows good ventilation, so preferably it has two grilles (top and bottom).
 This is especially important in summer when temperatures rise above 25°C.

 Don't give the Mice a sandbox.
 Sand is too dusty for the sensitive airways of mice.

-Colored mice cannot withstand high temperatures in combination with high humidity.
+Colored mice cannot tolerate high temperatures in combination with high humidity.
 An optimal humidity for mice is on average around 55%.
-A temperature between 20 - 24°C is recommended and a humidity below between 40 - 60%.
+A temperature between 20 - 24°C is recommended and a humidity between 40 - 60%.
 You can use a hygrometer to measure these values.

 House for a Mouse

-Color mice are lucky! because many houses that are made for hamsters also have a good size for mice.
-Mice are prey animals and do not like to walk openly through the enclosure, if they occasionally come across a shelter where they can shoot away, they already feel a lot safer.
+Colored mice are lucky! because many houses made for hamsters are also a good size for mice.
+Mice are prey animals and do not like to walk openly through the enclosure.
+If they occasionally come across a shelter where they can escape, they feel a lot safer.
 Mice like to sleep together, so at least one house in the enclosure must be large enough to accommodate the entire group.
 In addition, one extra sleeping house or hiding place per Mouse is ideal.
-The animals like to sleep together, but they should also have a place where they can retreat for a while.
+The animals like to sleep together, but they also need a place where they can retreat for a while.

-Grass houses are also very natural for Muisjes and the animals really like it because it imitates a natural hiding place.
+Grass houses are also very natural for mice and the animals really like them because they imitate a natural hiding place.

-Mice's urine smells stronger, just like Rats' urine.
-The animals mark their territory by leaving a drop of urine on everything.
-This means that parts of the mouse house can quickly start to smell.
+The urine of mice smells stronger, just like that of rats.
+The animals mark their territory by leaving a drop of urine everywhere.
+This means that parts of the mouse enclosure can quickly start to smell.
 We therefore recommend using a " Urine Spray" for parts where urine can penetrate.

-For wooden accessories it can help to varnish them with clear lacquer.
-It is not allowed to use just paint from the hardware store because of toxic substances.
-A special paint for animals is best used for this.
+For wooden accessories, it can help to paint them with clear varnish.
+Lacquer from the hardware store should not be used for this purpose because of the toxic substances.
+It is best to use a special paint for animals for this.

 Ground cover for the Mice

-It is important that the ground cover is digable for Mice , that is to say that they can make tunnels and burrows in it, which preferably remain standing.
-This can be achieved by choosing ground cover that is digable in itself or by mixing ground cover to make it digable.
-An example of an excavatable ground cover is for example the Humus and the Holenzand , but also Cotton & Cotton .
-A nice mix is, for example, the mix of Cotton & Hemp Fiber, Cotton & Wood Fiber or a mix of Wood Fiber, Hemp Fiber and Hay.
-Ground covers such as Back 2 Nature are not suitable because the animals cannot dig in them.
-An ideal height of the ground bed to dig in is around 20 cm.
+It is important that the ground cover is diggable for mice , which means that they can make tunnels and holes in it, which preferably remain standing.
+This can be achieved by choosing ground cover that is already diggable in itself or mixing ground covers with each other so that they are diggable.
+An example of a diggable ground cover is the Humus and the Holenzand , but also Cotton & Cotton .
+A nice mix is, for example, the mix of Cotton & Hemp Fiber , Cotton & Wood Fiber or a mix of Wood Fiber , Hemp Fiber and Hay.
+Ground covers such as Back 2 Nature are not suitable because animals cannot dig in them.
+An ideal height of the ground bed for digging is around 20 cm.

-Like rats, mice have sensitive airways, so the bedding must not be dusty.
+Mice, like rats, have sensitive airways, so the bedding should not be dusty.

 Mice are nest builders

 Mice are real nest builders.
-They also like to cover their nest with soft nesting material .
+They also like to line their nest with soft nesting material .
 Making a nest is therefore part of the natural behavior of a mouse.
-Therefore, always give the Mice 15-25 grams of nesting material.
-Mice nesting material should be nice and soft, absorb moisture and have fragile fibers so that the animals cannot get entangled in it.
+Therefore, always give the mice 15-25 grams of nesting material.
+Mouse nesting material must be nice and soft, absorb moisture and have fragile fibers so that the animals cannot become entangled in it.
 Materials such as cotton, hemp, toilet paper and hay are ideal.

 Mice are granivores (seed eaters).
-Mice's diet consists mainly of seeds and a small amount of vegetable food in the form of herbs , but also animal proteins.
+The diet of mice consists mainly of seeds and a small amount of vegetable food in the form of herbs , but also animal proteins.
 Mice catch small insects in the wild, so it is good if their diet also contains animal proteins.

-The mouse's stomach is simple and the cecum and large intestine are not particularly well developed, which is befitting of animals that in nature mainly eat low-fibre foods, such as seeds.
+The mouse's stomach is simple and the cecum and large intestine are not particularly well developed, which is consistent with animals that in nature mainly eat low-fiber foods, such as seeds.

 An optimal diet for mice looks like this: